Types of Aid

 GI Bill Funding Eligibility

-DMU programs are now approved for veterans benefits under the GI Bill.
+DMU programs are approved for veterans benefits.
+This institution is approved to offer GI Bill® educational benefits by the Virginia State Approving Agency.
 Go to http://www.gibill.va.gov/ for more information.

 Yellow Ribbon G.I.
 Bill Education Enhancement Program

 DMU is approved for the Yellow Ribbon G.I.
-Bill Education Enhancement Program, also known as the Yellow Ribbon Program, beginning with the academic year August 1, 2014 to July 31, 2015.
+Bill Education Enhancement Program, also known as the Yellow Ribbon Program, beginning with the academic year from August 1 to July 31.

 The program agreement permits the school and the VA to provide matching funds to cover all or a portion of the outstanding amount of established charges not covered under the Post-9/11 GI Bill.